dboddie-canonical-work/disgorged-docs/the-serial-port-interface.md

 [Hardware IO interfaces](hardware-io-interfaces.md) covers some general considerations common to these kinds of devices.

 To use a serial-port device, the snap developer must add `plugs: [ serial-port ]` to a snap's [snapcraft.yaml](the-snapcraft-yaml-schema.md).
-The snap user can then access a specific serial-port device with an [interface connection](interface-management.md#heading--manual-connections).
+The snap user can then access a specific serial-port device with an [interface connection](interface-management.md#the-serial-port-interface-heading--manual-connections).

-<h3 id='heading--code-examples'>Code examples</h3>
+<h3 id='the-serial-port-interface-heading--code-examples'>Code examples</h3>

 The following example shows the slot configuration, such as from the gadget snap, and includes  which snaps are permitted to connect automatically: